-The test of ‘reasonable likelihood’ will be the standard applied to assess applications for redress. ‘reasonable likelihood’ means that the chance of an event occurring or not occurring is real – not fanciful or remote.
-Some institutions argued that a higher standard of proof should apply because insurance companies will not allow the institutions to recoup their losses if the threshold is as low as ‘reasonable likelihood’.
-This concern was dismissed as irrelevant in the context of the overarching goal which is to provide a survivor-focused redress scheme to survivors of institutional child sexual abuse.
+The test of ‘reasonable likelihood’ is the standard applied to assess applications for redress.
+‘Reasonable likelihood’ means that the chance of an event occurring or not occurring is real – not fanciful or remote.
+When the Redress Scheme was being designed, some institutions argued that a higher standard of proof should apply because insurance companies will not allow the institutions to recoup their losses if the threshold is as low as ‘reasonable likelihood’.
+This concern was dismissed as irrelevant in the context of the overarching goal, which is to provide a survivor-focused redress scheme to those who have experienced institutional child sexual abuse.

 Definition of sexual abuse

-In the Redress Bill, sexual abuse of a child is defined as including:
+For the purposes of the Redress Scheme, sexual abuse of a child is defined as including:

 Acceptance of offers of redress

-- Prior to application so survivors understand eligibility requirements and the application process of the Scheme;
+- prior to the application so survivors understand eligibility requirements and the application process of the scheme;

-- After a survivor has received an offer of redress and elects to seen an internal review; and
+- after a survivor has received an offer of redress and elects to seek an internal review; and,

 Deed of release